Hackthebox Routerspace Writeup

 └──╼ [★]$ adb install RouterSpace.apk

-Running the application click on Check Status
+Running the application click on Check Status it’s said router is working fine.

-Let's intercept
+Let’s intercept this in burp.

-but for that i need
+but for that i need to first set the proxy.

 ┌───[us-free-1]─[10.10.14.28]─[root@parrot]─[~/Desktop/HTB/RouterSpace/www]

-└──╼ [★]$ adb shell settings put global http_proxy 10.10.14.28:8001
+└──╼ [★]$ adb shell settings put global http_proxy 10.10.14.28:8001Now configure the burp to intercept the traffic of tun0 ip.

-is set let's click
+Now everything is set let’s click on Check Status

-Captured
+Captured the req.

-Let's send it to repeater
+Let’s send it to repeater tab.

 routerspace.htb

-But it's going on routerspace.htb
+But it’s going on routerspace.htb.

-Let's add this in /etc/hosts
+Let’s add this in /etc/hosts file.

 ┌───[us-free-1]─[10.10.14.28]─[root@parrot]─[~/Desktop/HTB/RouterSpace/www]